 My sentences were coming out as barks.
 Why on Earth was I so agitated?

-Highgate School.
-Of course I knew Highgate School.
+Highgate Grammar School.
+Of course I knew it.

 What were the odds?
 Fairly high, I suppose, considering my friends and I all used to live in Islington.